About Batí

 Bati Leather Goods Leather Bar Collection

 Bati is about embracing our scars instead of hiding from them, and realizing that that courage is what ultimately makes us stronger.
 We believe the sun doesn't feel as warm on your skin unless you haven't had to wait for a bus in the rain for a while.
-We believe in giving a jump to the person on the side of the road, talking to the shy person in the corner, tipping well, taking a salsa class just because, planting stuff and watching it grow, eating something that looks gross, drinking tereré (yerba mate), calling your friends, remembering your roots, and most importantly, taking time to smell the leather.
+We believe in giving a jump to the person on the side of the road, talking to the shy person at the party, tipping well, taking a salsa class just because, planting stuff and watching it grow, eating something new that looks gross, drinking tereré (yerba mate), calling your friends, remembering your roots, and most importantly, taking time to smell the leather.

 BATI BOOK: